 Eighth, forgiveness and reconciliation: Islam stresses the importance of forgiving and seeking reconciliation in relationships between individuals.
 In the context of cancel culture, the Islamic view teaches that the true goal is to achieve the common good and build mutually forgiving relationships.
-Through the process of reconciliation, individuals or groups involved can achieve peace and strengthen social bonds (Ibrahim Gamard, 2007)
+Through the process of reconciliation, individuals or groups involved can achieve peace and strengthen social bonds.
+(Ibrahim Gamard, 2007)

 The author himself said that cancel culture will be a parasite and a new challenge in the study of Islamic communication, because cancel culture has entered today's society through virtual media.
 The media provides freedom for people to comment when there is a phenomenon or case on social media and even netizens no longer pay attention to aspects of communication in Islam when confronted by the phenomenon of cancel culture.

 Here is the view of Islamic communication on the phenomenon of cancel culture.

-Islamic communication views the cancel culture phenomenon as a new parasite that can certainly interfere with the principles of Islamic communication such as: a) Emphasizing the importance of honest, respectful, and ethics-based communication in social interactions, b) Encouraging to gain good understanding and trying to find solutions to problems through effective dialogue and communication, c) Emphasizing forgiveness, improvement, and self-development in relationships between individuals and society, d) Teaches the importance of listening with empathy, respecting differences of opinion, and building relationships of mutual understanding, d) Encourages resolving differences through deliberation and encourages kindness in social relationships (Ibrahim Gamard, 2007).
+Islamic communication views the phenomenon of cancel culture as a new parasite that can certainly disrupt the principles of Islamic communication such as: a) Emphasize the importance of honest, respectful, and ethically based communication in social interactions, b) Encourage to gain good understanding and seek problem solving through effective dialogue and communication, c) Emphasize forgiveness, improvement, and self-development in relationships between individuals and society, d) Teach the importance of listening with empathy, respecting differences of opinion, and building relationships of mutual understanding, d) Advocate resolving differences through deliberation and encouraging kindness in social relations (Ibrahim Gamard, 2007).

-While cancel culture itself typically focuses on individuals or groups perceived to be committing actions or holding views that are socially or politically disapproved, it often involves using social media or online platforms to express disapproval and cause restrictions or rejection of certain individuals or groups.
+While cancel culture itself typically focuses on individuals or groups perceived to be committing acts or holding views that are socially or politically disapproved, it often involves using social media or online platforms to express disapproval and cause restrictions or rejection of certain individuals or groups.
 It certainly has a significant impact on a person's reputation, career, or personal life.
 In some cases, it can generate fear and impede freedom of speech and expression, sometimes having elements of moral or just justification, with the aim of voicing social justice and criticizing actions considered unethical or detrimental (Johnson, 2023: 89-110).

-5 Implications of Cancel Culture for Tuan Mizan Qudsiyah
+3. Implications of Cancel Culture on Tuan Guru Mizan Qudsiyah

-Swallowing on social media, someone who is canceled has no more space to appear in public.
+Swallowing on social media, someone who is on cancel not have space again to appear in front of the public.
 While his personal stripping no longer has access to his work and activities.
-And even to bounce back from the cancel process takes a long time to be accepted back normally by society.
-Cases of cancel culture usually occur in a figure or public figure(Rodriguez, 2023: 567).
+And even to bounce back from the process cancel It takes a long time to be accepted back to normal by society.
+Cases cancel culture Usually occurs in a figure or public figure (Rodriguez, 2023: 567).

 The subject who was canceled was Tuan Guru Mizan Qudsiyah, a preacher from East Lombok, West Nusa Tenggara.
-The content of his lecture on youtube in 2020 insulted the tombs of saints who are considered sacred in Lombok.
+The content of his lecture on YouTube in 2020 insulted the tombs of saints who are considered sacred in Lombok.
 This video lecture is entitled "The Law of Religious Tourism to the Grave".
-In this lecture on youtube Tuan Guru Mizan Qudsiyah said traveling, driving, preparing supplies for grave pilgrimages, as well as going to sites, places of shirk, this is immoral and should not be.
+In this lecture on YouTube Tuan Guru Mizan Qudsiyah said traveling, driving, preparing supplies for grave pilgrimages, as well as going to sites, places of shirk, this is immoral and should not be.